stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.drawing/imagedata/get_contrast/_index.md

 title: Aspose::Words::Drawing::ImageData::get_Contrast method
 linktitle: get_Contrast
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Drawing::ImageData::get_Contrast method.
+description: 'Aspose::Words::Drawing::ImageData::get_Contrast method.
 Gets or sets the contrast for the specified picture.
-The value for this property must be a number from 0.0 (the least contrast) to 1.0 (the greatest contrast) in C++.
+The value for this property must be a number from 0.0 (the least contrast) to 1.0 (the greatest contrast) in C++.'
 type: docs
 weight: 500
 url: /cpp/aspose.words.drawing/imagedata/get_contrast/